Praxbind 2.5 g/50 mL solution for injection/infusion

 Absence of antithrombotic therapy exposes patients to the thrombotic risk of their underlying disease or condition.

 No dose adjustment is required in elderly patients aged 65 years and above (see section 5.2).

 No dose adjustment is required in renally impaired patients.
 Renal impairment did not impact the reversal effect of idarucizumab (see section 5.2).

 Patients with hepatic impairment

 No dose adjustment is required in patients with hepatic injury (see section 5.2).

-The safety and efficacy of Praxbind in children below the age of 18 years have not yet been established.
-No data are available.
+The safety and efficacy of Praxbind in children below the age of 18 years have not been established.
+Currently available data are described in section 5.1.

 Method of administration

-Praxbind (2x2.5 g/50 mL) is administered intravenously as two consecutive infusions over 5 to 10 minutes each or as a bolus injection.
+Praxbind (2 vials of 2.5 g/50 mL) is administered intravenously as two consecutive infusions over 5 to 10 minutes each or as a bolus injection.

 For additional instructions for use and handling see section 6.6.